jkdeng/jkdeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <!-- # 🖋 About Me -->
 Welcome!
-I'm Jikang Deng (邓纪康), a Master's student in Electrical and Computer Engineering at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/en/)) under the supervision of [Prof. Mohamed-Slim Alouini](https://cemse.kaust.edu.sa/profiles/mohamed-slim-alouini).
+I'm Jikang Deng (邓纪康), a PhD student in Electrical and Computer Engineering at King Abdullah University of Science and Technology ([KAUST](https://www.kaust.edu.sa/en/)) under the supervision of [Prof. Mohamed-Slim Alouini](https://cemse.kaust.edu.sa/profiles/mohamed-slim-alouini).
 I obtained my master's degree of science from KAUST in 2025.
-I graduated from School of Information and Communication Engineering (SICE), University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)) with a bacher's degree in 2023.
+I graduated from School of Information and Communication Engineering (SICE), University of Electronic Science and Technology of China ([UESTC](https://en.uestc.edu.cn/)) with a bacher's degree in 2023. <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a>

-My research interests include wireless communication, non-terrestrial network (NTN), near-field communication, and AI for communications.
+My research interests include wireless communication, non-terrestrial network (NTN), AI for communications, and near-field communication.
 My research aims to bridge the digital divide and connect the unconnected.
 Please feel free to connect—I’m always open to new ideas and collaborations!

 <!--
 <strong><span id="PhD_seek" style="color: red;">I'm currently seeking for PhD position in 2025 Fall.
 Please feel free to contact me at [jikang.deng[at]kaust.edu.sa] if you have any information.
 Thank you so much!</span></strong>-->